polkagrisar/YsFelghana-AP/README.md

 4. Giving items to people (not receiving items)
 5. Opening Doors
 6. Defeating Bosses

-* Look in the Locations.py for an exact list

 - Items and Equipment
 1. Swords, Shields, Armor, Bracelets
 2. All accessories and items.